Gordon of Khartoum

 The public were outraged by the events in the Sudan and demanded that action be taken against this man who had killed a British General and dared to challenge the Empire.

-Charles George Gordon was not a physically impressive man short, narrow shouldered and slim hipped but even so he struck an imposing figure, always ramrod-straight with a deep resonant voice, immaculately turned out and rarely reticent in displaying the adornments of his rank.
-An Evangelical Christian who kept a copy of his pocket Bible about his person at all times he was messianic in appearance, believed in reincarnation, and claimed to have found the true burial place of Christ.
+Charles George Gordon was not a physically impressive man short, narrow shouldered and slim hipped but even, so he struck an imposing figure, always ramrod-straight with a deep resonant voice, immaculately turned out and rarely reticent in displaying the adornments of his rank.
+An Evangelical Christian who always kept a copy of his pocket Bible about his person, he was messianic in appearance, believed in reincarnation, and claimed to have found the true burial place of Christ.
 He was also a confirmed bachelor frowning upon emotional and overt displays of affection who would do things his way he said, because he was right, and he knew he was right because of his special relationship with God.

 An expert on the Sudan and a national hero - what better man could there be to go to the Sudan and deal with this mad mystical prophet who had stirred up the natives than another mystical prophet.
 The cry soon went up - Send for Gordon!